Toric vector bundles and parliaments of polytopes: Contrasting Notions of Positivity

-To compliment Examples~4.9--4.10 in \cite{HMP}, we end this section by illustrating that the higher cohomology groups of a globally-generated ample toric vector bundle on a smooth toric variety may be nonzero.
+To complement Examples~4.9--4.10 in \cite{HMP}, we end this section by illustrating that the higher cohomology groups of a globally-generated ample toric vector bundle on a smooth toric variety may be nonzero.